 Coordinator of Student Activities and New Student Orientation

 Lucibele Delgado is a recent graduate of Salem State University, where she was honored in several roles as an exceptional student leader.
 While at Salem State, she served in several positions in the Student Government Association, including president and vice president.
 She was also a Resident Assistant, an Orientation Leader, an Admissions Ambassador, a member of the Black, Brown and Proud affinity group, and an assistant in the Student Involvement and Activities Office for several years.
 In her various roles, she assisted in implementing large-scale programs, was a resource for students and their families, and worked closely as a mentor for first year and transfer students.
 She also passionately worked to create partnerships with the Board of Trustees, University President and various campus offices to host workshops, demonstrations, and discussions to create awareness around important diversity initiatives.

 Director of Multicultural Student Affairs

-Denise joins the Student Life staff as a demonstrated innovator with over 20 years of experience addressing issues of diversity and inclusion, social justice, intersectionality, and student leadership and development.
-As Director of Multicultural Student Affairs, Denise will promote student growth and development, create and implement diversity and inclusion trainings and programs, assist in advancing the social justice mission of the College, advise affinity clubs, supervise the Multicultural Center, and forge alliances with community organizations.
-Before coming to Wheelock, Denise served in multiple roles at Tufts University in their Africana Center.
-Denise received both her Bachelor's degree (Liberal Studies) and Master's degree (Critical Race Studies & Education) from Lesley University along with an Advanced Professional Certificate in Peace & Conflict Transformation Studies.
+Denise Phillips joins the Student Life staff as a demonstrated innovator with over 20 years of experience addressing issues of diversity and inclusion, social justice, intersectionality, and student leadership and development.
+As Director of Multicultural Student Affairs, she will promote student growth and development, create and implement diversity and inclusion trainings and programs, assist in advancing the social justice mission of the College, advise affinity clubs, supervise the Multicultural Center, and forge alliances with community organizations.
+Before coming to Wheelock, she served in multiple roles at Tufts University in its Africana Center.
+She received both her bachelor's degree (Liberal Studies) and master's degree (Critical Race Studies & Education) from Lesley University, along with an Advanced Professional Certificate in Peace & Conflict Transformation Studies.